cs-uob/COMS10014/docs/schedule.md

 Typically, each lecture will introduce a new topic for which there are accompanying notes to read in your own time, see [materials](materials.md).
 <!-- Each topic will be associated with a lecture and accompanying notes to read in your own time. -->
-It is your own choice if you read the notes before or after the lecture, but you are expected to _both_ attend the lecture and read the notes for each session
+It is up to you whether you want to read the notes before or after the lecture, but you are expected to _both_ attend the lecture and read the notes for each session.
 Sometimes, the notes will elaborate on something we do not mention in the lecture.

-Lectures will typically be delivered on boards, writing with pen or chalk depending on the room set-up.
+Lectures will sometimes involve writing on whiteboards/blackboards, which is not often captured will by our lecture recording systems.
-Our lecture recording systems are not set up to record this kind of lecture properly - the cameras in some rooms do not have the correct resolution to capture all boards, for example - so you should assume that for practical purposes, there are no usable lecture recordings.
-This is allowed in our university, and on this unit, you will have lecture notes available too.
-But, you should take your own notes in the lectures where possible, and of course catch up in your own time on any lectures you missed for a good reason.
+It is recommended that you attend in person when possible.

 <!-- ## Comprehension Questions